technogeeky/icfp12-paper-links/README.md

 icfp12-paper-links
 ==================

+> > A special thanks to those who satisfied my penchant for laziness by e-mailing me with updates:
+> * Noah M. Daniels
+> * Ethan Aubin

 This is a transcription of the list of accepted papers to ICFP'12.
 I don't like lists that don't have hyperlinks, so this is my attempt to hyperlink-all-the-things.

 This is all very unofficial.